-Wall Street set to open higher on earnings optimism
+US STOCKS-Wall St set to open higher on earnings optimism

 The seven-year Republican quest to scrap Obamacare, a major campaign vow by President Donald Trump, lay in ruins last week after the Senate failed to dismantle the healthcare law.

-Scripps Network (SNI.O) was up 1.23 percent at $87.98 premarket after Discovery Communications (DISCA.O) said it would buy the media company for $14.6 billion.
+Scripps Network was up 1.23 percent at $87.98 premarket after Discovery Communications said it would buy the media company for $14.6 billion.

-Charter Communications Inc (CHTR.O) up 8 percent after the U.S. cable operator said on Sunday it was not interested in buying wireless carrier Sprint Corp (S.N).
+Charter Communications Inc up 8 percent after the U.S. cable operator said on Sunday it was not interested in buying wireless carrier Sprint Corp.

-Shares of Snap Inc (SNAP.N) fell 3 percent in premarket trading as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.

-Reporting by Ankur Banerjee, Sweta Singh, Sruthi Shankar and Yashaswini Swamynathan in Bengaluru; Editing by Arun Koyyur
+Shares of Snap Inc fell 3 percent in premarket trading as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.
+(Reporting by Ankur Banerjee, Sweta Singh, Sruthi Shankar and Yashaswini Swamynathan in Bengaluru; Editing by Arun Koyyur)